 - Have you been diagnosed with any other pre-existing medical conditions?

 - Have you been diagnosed with any respiratory conditions such as Chronic Obstructive Pulmonary Disease or Asthma?

 - In the past 12 months, have you used any tobacco or nicotine products?

 - In the past two years, have you been admitted into a hospital for any reason?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with a Pulmonary Infarction.
-This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.
+As you can see, there are many variables that can come into play when trying to determine what kind of “rate” an individual diagnosed with a Pulmonary Infarction.
+This is why it’s almost impossible to know what kind of “rate” you might qualify for without first speaking with you directly.